 Non Structured or Free Time in a Town

-You will be advised of the time and place to RV.
+You will be advised of the departure time and place.

 Everyone will assist where possible but ultimately it is your responsibility.
 More information on this is included in the details about the Trip posted on Facebook.
 It is also included in the Joining Information that will be emailed to you.